 Onboarding is more efficient

 A company with a clear culture will be able to easily induct new employees into the company’s set of beliefs and encourage ways of working that cohere to the company’s goals and visions as a whole.
-Employees within a company with a good culture are also more engaged, motivated to succeed and display more organizational loyalty, which can take the form of being less likely to leave the company and being more likely to become an advocate of the organization.
+Employees within a company with a good culture are also more engaged, motivated to succeed and display more loyalty, which can take the form of being less likely to leave the company and being more likely to become an advocate of your company.

 Teamwork is encouraged